Self-orthogonalizing attractor neural networks emerging from the free energy principle: Main Results

 \subsection{Background: particular partitions and the free energy principle}

 Our effort to characterize self-organizing attractor networks calls for an individuation of `self' from nonself. \textit{Particular partitions}, a concept that is at the core of the Free Energy Principle (\acrshort{fep}) \citep{https://doi.org/10.48550/arxiv.2210.12761, Friston_2023, Friston_2012, Palacios_2020}, is a natural way to formalize this individuation.
+As a toy intuition, one can think of a recurrent neural assembly (internal states) interacting with incoming sensory drives and outgoing action channels (blanket states), while latent external causes remain hidden.
+The blanket states mediate all interactions, which is exactly the structure needed for inference to be well-defined.
 A particular partition is a partition that divides the states of a system $x$ into a particle or `thing' $(s,a,\mu) \subset x$ and its external states $\eta \subset x$, based on their sparse coupling:

-where $\mu$, $s$ and $a$ are the internal, sensory and active states of the particle, respectively.
+where $\eta$, $\mu$, $s$, and $a$ are the external, internal, sensory, and active states of the particle, respectively.
 The fluctuations $\omega_i, i \in (\mu, s, a, \eta)$ are assumed to be mutually independent.
-The particular states $\mu$, $s$ and $a$ are coupled to each other with \textit{particular flow dependencies}; namely, external states can only influence themselves and sensory states, while internal states can only influence themselves and active states (see Figure~\ref{fig-concept}A).
-It can be shown that these coupling constraints mean that external and internal paths are statistically independent, when conditioned on blanket paths \citep{https://doi.org/10.48550/arxiv.2210.12761}:
+The particular states $\mu$, $s$, and $a$ are coupled to each other with \textit{particular flow dependencies}; namely, external states can only influence themselves and sensory states, while internal states can only influence themselves and active states (see Figure~\ref{fig-concept}A).
+It can be shown that these coupling constraints mean that external and internal paths are statistically independent, when conditioned on $s$ and $a$, often referred to as the Markov blanket \citep{https://doi.org/10.48550/arxiv.2210.12761}:

+At an intuitive level, considering particular partitioning as a ``universal partitioning'' means that any persistent random dynamical system can be described with (possibly nested) interfaces that separate what is inferred from what is inferred about.
+In this view, Markov blankets are not ad hoc modeling devices, but the minimal bookkeeping needed to explain how local interactions can support stable, self-organizing inference across scales.

 As shown by \citet{Friston_2023}, such a particle, in order to persist for an extended period of time, will necessarily have to maintain this conditional independence structure, a behavior that is equivalent to an inference process in which internal states infer external states through the blanket states (i.e., sensory and active states) by minimizing free energy \citep{Friston_2009, Friston_2010, Friston_2023}: